 Attendees enjoyed a meal of ramps while great bluegrass and gospel music was played.

-Approximately 600 attended this year’s Festival with approximately $1,600 raised for the Polk County 4-H Camp (Camp McCroy).
+Approximately 800 attended this year’s Festival with some $3,800 being raised for the Polk County 4-H Camp (Camp McCroy).

-If you would like to be a part of the 2012 Polk County Ramp Festival, contact the Polk County Extension Office at 338-4503 for more information.
+If you would like to be a part of the 2014 Polk County Ramp Festival, the next Ramp tramp meeting will be May 30 at Camp McCroy at 6 p.m.
+Please contact the Polk County Extension Office at 338-4503 for more information.

 Many volunteers are needed for digging, preparing and serving the famous Ramp Lunch.